ubco-W2022T2-data301/project-group-group31/README.md

 ## Team Members

-- Eric Harrison: I am, unfortunetely, a canucks fan.
+- Eric Harrison: I am, unfortunately, a canucks fan.
 - Logan Marshall: I have been a long tenured fan of hockey and sadly the canucks.
 - Chase Winslow: I have wasted 11 years watching the Oilers.